Summer Rental

 ⏱️ Runtime & Duration

-The total runtime of Summer Rental is 87 minutes (1h 27m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Summer Rental (1985) is 87 minutes (1h 27m).
+Directed by Carl Reiner, the film runs for 87 minutes in its complete theatrical version.

 Verdict Summary